Cut a 3-hour video

 Is my video actually private?

 Yes.
 ClipFlixx is a single-page web app — there is no backend, no upload API, no analytics on your file.
 The video stays in your browser's memory as a Blob and is read by WebCodecs / FFmpeg.wasm in a Web Worker.
-Close the tab and it's gone.
+Close the tab and everything is permanently cleared.

 How fast is the export?